RowlandOti/OnBoarderWithStepperIndicator/README.md

 [![Build Status](https://travis-ci.org/RowlandOti/OnBoarderWithStepperIndicator.svg?branch=master)](https://travis-ci.org/RowlandOti/OnBoarderWithStepperIndicator)

 ## OnBoarderWithStepperIndicator
-An onboarding screen library to help you with introducing users to your app.
-You can use any layout in your swipable fragments.
+An onboarding stepper screen library that allows developers to easily create a non-intrusive first-use experience to teach users how to use your app without overloading and frustrating them.

 ## Features
 - View pager with Stepper Indicator for Showing step levels.